SciencePOD

 Balancing Ethos, Pathos, and Logos: Crafting a Persuasive Argument in Technical Writing

 In order to create a persuasive argument in technical writing, technical writers must carefully balance the rhetorical appeals of ethos, pathos, and logos, ensuring that each appeal is effectively incorporated to engage the audience and convey their message.
-Ethos establishes the author’s credibility and trustworthiness, pathos aims to evoke emotions and connect with the audience, and logos appeals to logic and reasoning.
+Ethos establishes the author’s credibility and trustworthiness, which is crucial in academic publishing, addressing the question of why is technical writing important in journal articles.
+Pathos aims to evoke emotions and connect with the audience, and logos appeals to logic and reasoning.
 By incorporating all three appeals, technical writers can create a well-rounded argument that appeals to the audience’s intellect, emotions, and trust.

 To illustrate the interconnectedness of these appeals, consider the following table: